Respect Party: Local electoral victories: 2006–07

 In 2006, Galloway appeared on Channel 4's reality television show Celebrity Big Brother.
 His hope was to use it as a public relations exercise in which he could promote his views to a wider audience, however this backfired as Channel 4 producers censored most of his political discussions.
 Media attention instead focused on the fact that he had seemingly abandoned his constituents to appear in the show and on an episode in which he had impersonated a cat.
 This did little to damage Respect's electoral appeal.

 Respect stood about 150 candidates in the 2006 local elections, at which it secured 16 seats.
 At Respect's campaign launch, Galloway anticipated a "referendum on new Labour", and said the election "will be the last blow that will knock out Tony Blair".
 In Tower Hamlets, Respect took eleven new council seats, giving it a total of twelve and making it the borough's official opposition to Labour.
 In Newham, Respect gained 26% of the vote and returned its three councillors, although was disappointed not to gain further ones.
 In Birmingham, Respect gained 55% of the vote in the Sparkbrook ward, and Yaqoob was elected as the city's first female Muslim councillor.
 None of the new Respect councillors were connected with the SWP.
 Galloway explained at the time that many Respect supporters "are small business people and wouldn't describe themselves as socialists and are not bound to accept it."

 Respect stood 48 candidates in the 2007 local election, of which three were elected.
 The party had peaked, and following this would witness a decline.
-In July 2007, Galloway was suspended from the House of Commons for 18 days after the standards and privileges commit accused him of a lack of transparency in the financing of is charity, the Mariam Appeal.
+In July 2007, Galloway was suspended from the House of Commons for 18 days after the standards and privileges commit accused him of a lack of transparency in the financing of his charity, the Mariam Appeal.
 In August, a Respect councillor in Tower Hamlets resigned, triggering a by-election which Harun Miah narrowly secured for Respect.